For questions regarding our mission partners please contact Terry Maguire at (561) 312-4662 or email.

 To learn more about current Children of Promise Sponsorship needs please email Katy Ross.

 China Partner is a community empowered by the Holy Spirit that seeks to love God by serving the Chinese church through leadership training, evangelism and discipleship.
 China Partner offers pastoral training, Christian literature distribution, Christian education, and church construction.
 Grace Community Church partners with the founder (Werner Burklin, member of GCC) and staff of China Partner, providing financial support and pastoral teaching and leadership.

 Watch this brief video discussing the work of China Partner.

 “Life is hard in Haiti.
 Political violence, disease, unemployment, corruption and lack of clean water plague the country.
 More than five years after the devastating earthquake of 2010, some people are still living in makeshift houses!
 Somehow, despite the difficulty of simply surviving in the poorest country in the Western hemisphere, the church thrives.
 The only hope they have is the only hope they need: Jesus Christ.”

 Learn more about Bruce and Deb Robinson and the work taking place in Haiti.

 Grace is privileged to partner with Samaritan’s Purse each year to bring hope to children around the world through their Operation Christmas Child project.
-Last year we packed over 400 boxes with the Good News of Jesus Christ!
+Read about Operation Christmas Child 2017 at Grace!
 For more information, email firstname.lastname@example.org.